McSwindler/AutoNaelMarker/README.md

 ## How To Install
 * Use /xlplugins to open the plugin menu
 * Click the Settings button at the bottom and go to the Experimental tab
-* Add https://raw.githubusercontent.com/LockonS483/AutoJailMarker/master/AutoJailMarker/repo.json to the Custom Plugin Repositories list and click the '+' button
+* Add `https://github.com/McSwindler/DalamudPlugins/blob/main/repo.json` to the Custom Plugin Repositories list and click the '+' button
 * Click Save and Close
-* Auto Jail Marker should appear in the available plugins list.
+* Auto Nael Marker should appear in the available plugins list.

 ### Use
-* use /jmsettings to change settings and priority list\
+* use /nmsettings to change settings and priority list

-## Discord
-* If you have any questions or suggestions you can join the discord at https://discord.gg/4ejWrvgPum